-A four-part series covering what Claude Code actually is, how to set it up, and how to configure it well.
+An intro and six parts covering what Claude Code actually is, how to set it up and configure it well, and how to work with it effectively in production.
 Required pre-reading for Track 3 — Developer workshop.

-Part 1 of 4 · Claude Code Fundamentals
+Part 1 of 7 · Claude Code Fundamentals Beginner

 Most developers pick up Claude Code expecting it to behave like a faster Copilot.
 It does not.
 It is an agentic loop that reads, acts, observes, and repeats.
 That distinction changes everything about how you use it.

-Part 2 of 4 · Claude Code Fundamentals
+Part 2 of 7 · Claude Code Fundamentals Beginner

 VS Code is the recommended starting environment for Claude Code.
 The extension makes every step of the agentic loop visible — plans you can review, diffs you approve, checkpoints you can rewind to.
 Here is what to set up and how to work with it.

-Part 3 of 4 · Claude Code Fundamentals
+Part 3 of 7 · Claude Code Fundamentals Intermediate

 The engineers who get the most from Claude Code invest in configuration, not prompting.
 CLAUDE.md encodes project knowledge.
 Skills encode process.
 Hooks enforce policy.
 Together they make the agentic loop consistent without re-explaining context every session.

-Part 4 of 4 · Claude Code Fundamentals
+Part 4 of 7 · Claude Code Fundamentals Intermediate

 Claude Code can spawn multiple agents running in parallel, connect to external systems via MCP, and integrate into team workflows at scale.
 This is the same architecture that powers the Code Review feature — and it is available in every session.